-A string representing a JSON object that describes the digital signature or MAC operation applied to create the JWS Signature value.
+A JSON Text Object that describes the digital signature or MAC operation applied to create the JWS Signature value.

 JWS Payload

 The bytes to be secured -- a.k.a., the message.
 The payload can contain an arbitrary sequence of bytes.